 - Centro Storico: For atmosphere and proximity to attractions

-- Chiaia: Chic neighborhood, slightly more expensive but safe
+- Chiaia: Chic neighbourhood, slightly more expensive but safe

 💡 Find the best hotels in Naples here

-Have you also been to Naples and are you missing something that definitely belongs in this list of Naples Attractions?
-Tell me, then I’ll definitely take it along next time!
+Have you also been to Naples and is there something missing from this list of Naples attractions?